tpf-concurrent-benchmarks/http_python/README.md

 - `SECRET_KEY`: A secret key for encrypting the JWT tokens.
 - `ALGORITHM`: The algorithm used for encrypting the JWT tokens.
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: The expiration time for the JWT tokens, in minutes.
-- `STATSD_HOST`: The host of the statsd server.
-Artillery will send metrics to this server.
-- `STATSD_PORT`: The port of the statsd server.
 - `APP_HOST`: The host of the application.
 - `APP_PORT`: The port of the application.
 - `DATABASE_URL`: The URL of the database to use.
 Currently, only SQLite is supported.